-General Description: This facility is a typical oil production facility in which water is produced from an oil and/or natural gas bearing formation resulting in the release of oil and/or natural gas and produced water.
+General Description: This facility is an oil production unit in which the oil and formation waters are separated at the surface using a heater treater, gravity separation, emulsion breaking chemicals, and/or skim ponds and tanks.
 The permit authorizes the discharge of produced water from conventional oil and/or gas facilities to waters of the state provided that the effluent quality is in compliance with effluent limits that are established by this permit.
 In developing effluent limits, all federal and state regulations and standards have been considered and the most stringent requirements incorporated into the permit.
-The effluent limits established in this permit are based upon Chapters 1 and 2 of the Wyoming Water Quality Rules and Regulations and other evaluations conducted by WDEQ related to this industry.
+The effluent limits established in this permit are based upon Chapters 1 and 2 of the Wyoming Water Quality Rules and Regulations, 40 CFR Part 435 Subpart E, and other evaluations conducted by WDEQ related to this industry.
 This permit does not cover activities associated with discharges of drilling fluids, acids, stimulation waters or other fluids derived from the drilling or completion of the wells.